 While Mike was the “big picture” guy, Ann is his “details-oriented” professional collaborator (and his wife).
 Ann’s work continues more than two decades of play and collaboration in projects that explore the intersection of hands-on crafts with embedded computational elements and new fabrication techniques including 3D printing, laser cutting, and e-textiles.

-Doctoral Student, ATLAS Institute
+Master’s Student, ATLAS Institute

 B.A.
 Computer Science, University of Colorado, Boulder

-Chris is a PhD student in the ATLAS Institute.
+Chris is a MS-CTD student in the ATLAS Institute.
 He was a McNair Scholar as an undergraduate; and in Fall 2019-Spring 2020, he was a National Science Foundation REU (Research Opportunities for Undergraduates) student on the Debugging by Design Project, as well as a Google CS Research Mentorship Program (CSRMP) participant.
 His current research focus is human augmentation, sensory extension, animal empathy, and children’s education.

 Michael J. Schneider, Doctoral Student, Computer Science